 The tendency for alien civilizations (and sometimes futuristic human civilizations) to be portrayed as having no native analog of contemporary popular culture, even when it would make sense for an advanced planetary or interplanetary civilization to have some kind of mass media and entertainment to go with it.
-Sometimes this can be due to The Law of Conservation of Detail, but frequently these cultures are exquisitely detailed: the creator of The Verse has written a rich, deep, complex culture with its own religions and traditions... but not much in the way of entertainment.
+Sometimes this can be due to The Law of Conservation of Detail, but frequently these cultures are exquisitely detailed: the creator of The Verse has written a rich, deep, complex culture with its own religions and traditions...but what do people do for fun?

 In practice, this means that while Klingons have their own culture complete with Proud Warrior RaceSpace-Jesus and Vulcans have their Proud Scholar Race Space-Socrates, there's no alien equivalent of The Simpsons or The Three Stooges.
 These rich, detailed cultures, spread over dozens of planets and actively exploring the galaxy, seemingly have no literature that isn't ancient and part of their mythology.
 They have no comics, films, newspapers, novels, pop music, fashion designers, or the like; only epics, myths, legends, sacred scrolls and ancient tomes.
 Frequently, the entirety of an alien culture is equated with its religious mythology and traditions, completely excluding the existence of a secular mass media (as well as multiple religions among the race or atheism).
 This leads alien characters to interpret human popular culture along religious lines, for example when G'Kar in Babylon 5 asks if Daffy Duck is one of Garibaldi's household gods.